Why I traveled to Brazil: a country that is very controversial for solo female travel

 Solo female travel in Brazil is also another issue.
 Brazil’s safety for travelers has a tainted reputation due to the high crime rates in cities like Rio.
 I went to Brazil at a very young age and it wasn’t my thing to research ahead of time but I am thankful that I did not have these pre-conceived notions about Brazil before coming.
 If I did, I will certainly be paranoid wherever I go and will limit myself into doing stuff.
 I was always with locals anyway so even if I was alone, I never really was.
 I’ve also been told that Brazil doesn’t scare me because I am from a notorious country with a bad rep with safety as well.
 In Sao Paulo, I’d walk the streets at 2am (once alone, mostly accompanied by locals) – something that most Brazilians will advise you not to do as a foreigner.
 My Brazilian friends I am an exemption to that rule: “if you made it in Manila, you’ll somehow make it here,” they said.
 I don’t recommend for you to walk alone in Brazil if you are not comforable.
 I stayed there for months so there was a crash course on how to act and walk on the streets.
 I also was very familiar with where I was going and can speak the language so situations may be very different for you and me.
 Personally, instincts worked best when I was traveling Brazil for myself.
 If it felt right, then it fits.
 Familiarization in a place is always the answer to overcome fears.
 Make sure you know the area you are staying and that you have a local to rely on when push comes to shove.
 I don’t mean to scare you, or to instill fear in you but I have come to a conclusion that Brazil is not for everyone.

 If you’re reading this blog for a while or have been following me on Instagram, you will see that I make a lot of food content but this is not my reason to visit Brazil.
 In fact, I had no idea what Brazilian food is like.
 Based on where I was staying and who I was living with, Brazil has many food cultures, starting with bread.
-My Couchsurfing host in Brazil ate a lot of bread and I don’t mean just salty breakfast breads but all sorts of Brazilian breads.
+My Couchsurfing host in Brazil ate a lot of bread and I don’t mean just salty breakfast bread but all sorts of Brazilian bread.
 Pao de quiejo was the favorite – it was always on the table.
 Even if I was going out with friends, PDQ will always be present.

 Churrascaria is another food culture that I learned to love.
-The Brazilians love their meat so unlimited meat buffet was a thing.
+The Brazilians love their meat so an unlimited meat buffet was a thing.
 For every friend’s birthday, I find myself feasting with endless meat, all for $25 USD.
-Through this, I learned how voracious meat eaters the Brazilians are.
+Through this, I learned how voracious meat-eaters the Brazilians are.
 They are also very heavy on beans so feijoada was also present in every Brazilian home I visited.
 It reminded me a lot of Panama and Mexico, two of the heaviest bean eaters in Latin America.

 Finally, the sights.
 Most of us travel to see famous tourist spots and Brazil is not behind in terms of beautiful places to visit.
 I did not do all of them as this trip was a cultural trip focused on staying with local families and learning how the Brazilians eat, sleep, cook, and speak.
 I was traveling for an indefinite time when I went to Brazil – meaning, I didn’t have a date to leave or a flight ticket to another destination.
 The more I stayed, the more I got hungry to know about the culture.
 I always said the sights can wait so I didn’t go around Brazil to take pictures of the most iconic sights.
 I only realized this when my visa ran out and it was time to go.
 However, I will not trade my experiences for the mandatory circuit of sights.
 I am so happy with what I was able to accomplish (and learn) in those months I was traveling in Brazil.
 We all travel differently and this is mine.

-In the beginning of this article, I wrote I went to Brazil to make up with my ex but along the way, I suppose that reason to visit Brazil has transformed into a great new opportunity of learning a culture that is far away from mine.
+At the beginning of this article, I wrote I went to Brazil to make up with my ex but along the way, I suppose that reason to visit Brazil has transformed into a great new opportunity of learning a culture that is far away from mine.
 I gained a lot of friends and up until today, we are still in contact.
 Many people asked me if I will go to Brazil again and I honestly don’t know if I will.
 I had a lot of good memories in this country and given the endless evolution of travel, I am afraid to come back because I am sure some things have changed.
 I don’t want to replace my good old memories with shitty new ones though it is very unlikely because I have a lot of friends in Brazil who will surely give me a great time if I come back.

 So these are the reasons why I visited Brazil and I will be forever grateful that I took the leap of seeing it in my own eyes and having my own opinions about it.